 Fluance Turntable Platter Mat

 This mat from Fluance is made of a rubber with silicone components and goes in classic black color.
 The manufacturer recommends pairing this mat with Fluance RT80/81, but, in fact, it’s compatible with all standard 12-inch turntable platters.
 This mat can be a great replacement for your felt mat for an affordable price.
-It’s made in such a manner to provide protection from unwanted micro-vibrations, resulting to clean and full sound picture.
+This mat is designed to protect against micro-vibrations, resulting in a clean and full sound picture.

 Pros